top of page

 Common Mistakes Founders Make

-Hard hitting facts that will save you time and money!
+Here are some hard-hitting facts that could save you time and money!

 Using buzzwords with no substance

-Nobody connects with “customer-centric solutions for dynamic environments.”
+Honestly, nobody truly connects with phrases like “customer-centric solutions for dynamic environments.”

 Forgetting the contact info

-You’d be surprised how many profiles miss this step.
+You’d be surprised how many profiles miss this crucial step.

 Writing a novel

-Profiles aren’t manifestos.
-Keep it punchy and visual.
+Profiles aren’t meant to be manifestos.
+Keep them punchy and visually appealing.

 Not using real data or outcomes